An unconfessable sinful Fior di Lattte gelato serving idea!

 - 3 cups fior di latte gelato or vanilla ice cream 300-400 gr

-Place milk, sugar and a pinch of salt in a bowl.
+Place the milk, sugar and a pinch of salt in a bowl.
 Bring to a boil, lower the heat and cook, stirring occasionally.
-Wait until it gets so creamy that passing a wood spoon on the bottom of the pot it will leave a clean trace.
+Wait until it gets so creamy that, by passing a wood spoon on the bottom of the pot, it will leave a clean trace.

-Heat the Cointreau in a pot (or microwave) & dissolve the sugar in it.
+Heat the Cointreau in a pot and dissolve the sugar in it.
 Brush the syrup on both sides of the pancetta slices and place them on an oven sheet with parchment paper.
 Keep the remaining syrup for later.

 Bake the pancetta slices in the oven for about 5 minutes: you need them golden brown.
-Remove and wait until they chills.
+Remove and wait until they chill.

 Time to assembly: take the dulce de leche cups from the fridge.

-enjoy your gelato and share this gelato serving idea with the ones you love!
+Enjoy your gelato and share it with the ones you love!